-When you receive feedback that is negative, it can put a huge damper on your business.
-Dropping a star rating, being blasted on social media, or having negative reviews can directly impact revenue, and unfortunately, it may not always be fair.
+When you receive negative feedback from customers, it can put a significant damper on your business.
+Dropping a star rating, being blasted on social media, or having bad reviews can directly impact revenue, and unfortunately, it may not always be fair.

 The importance of customer feedback